luna-squiggles/blog/_posts/2022-01-15-2022-NCH-Essay-Competition-Entry.md

 title: 2022 NCH Essay Competition Entry
 description: My essay responding to the question "Is it time for museums and galleries to decolonise their collections, and if so, how should they go about it?"
 summary: My essay responding to the question "Is it time for museums and galleries to decolonise their collections, and if so, how should they go about it?"
-tags: [essays, all posts]
+tags: [essays, all-posts]
 show_on_homepage: true
 ---

-This was my entry into the 2022 NCH Essay Competition for which I was a finalist in the Art History Category
+This was my entry into the 2022 NCH Essay Competition for which I was a finalist in the Art History Category.
+For readability a pdf is provided [here](/files/2022-01-15-NCH-Essay/Luna-Mustfa-2022-NCH-Essay-Competition-Entry.pdf)

 ## Is it time for museums and galleries to decolonise their collections, and if so, how should they go about it?